 LEARN about the early explorers and founding settlers on the Birrarung or Yarra Yarra River and the events that led to a settlement in defiance of British law.

-VISIT locations that tell stories of the colonial period such as settlement and explorer locations, Aboriginal sites, shipping and trade, the gold rush, Eureka stockade, Marvellous Melbourne.
+VISIT landmarks that tell stories of the colonisation period such as settlement explorer locations, Indigenous, shipping, gold rush, Eureka, Marvellous Melbourne.

-VIEW paintings, maps, and documents by early settlers and artists eg, historic pictures, timelines,
+VIEW early paintings, maps, and documents eg, historic pictures, timelines,

-DISCOVER the impact of settlers on the Indigenous people of the Kulin Nation.
+DISCOVER the impact of settlers on the Indigenous people and landscapes of the Kulin Nation.

 SEE – BOOKINGS AND PRICES – FOR INDIVIDUALS, GROUPS AND SCHOOLS